 A Push / Pull / Legs training plan

-There are several ways to divide the training plan, and yes, there is life beyond the chest and bicep at second.
+There are several ways to divide the training plan, and yes, there is life beyond the chest and the second bicep.

-This training method should be performed at least three times a week, and can be done up to six times a week, thus training every muscle twice.
+This training method should be performed at least three times a week, and can be done up to six times a week, thus training all your muscles twice.

 Do not stay.